m0nadicph0/notes/gradle/intro.md

 ## Task
 - A task is an object
 - A task has an API
 - A task has a list of activities
+- Tasks form a Directed Ayclic Graph
 - A gradle build is a program

 Create a file `build.gradle` in an empty directory